phelpsm1/skeleton/README.md

 ##### sql:backup

-This task backups up all database(s) in the specified environment except those marked with backup false.
+This task backups up all database(s) in the specified environment marked with backup true.

 Uses the format `Ccsd\<[pillar](#pillar)\>\<suffix\>' for the server certificate name.
 The suffix value is from an environment variable.